babelouest/glewlwyd/docs/USER.md

 If you already have registered at least one certificate and want to test the authentication with the current certificate you're using while browsing, you can click on the `Test current certificate` button.
 If the authentication is successful, the certificate used to authenticate will be highlighted in the list.

-#### Request a certificate to the server

-If this option is enabled, you can then request a valid certificate for your authentication.
-After clicking on the button, a PKCS#12 certificate will be available for download.
-You must save this file, then import it in your browser certificate list using the provided password.

 ### External OAuth2/OIDC Login

 ![profile-oauth2](screenshots/profile-oauth2.png)

 ![login-oauth2](screenshots/login-oauth2.png)

-This scheme allow users to connect to Glewlwyd via an trusted external OAuth2/OIDC service.
+This scheme allow users to connect to Glewlwyd via an account on a trusted external OAuth2/OIDC service.
 External OAuth2/OIDC services may include mainstream services such as Google, Facebook, GitHub, etc.

 #### Registration